brefphp/bref/docs/runtimes/http.md

 ## Binary responses

-By default API Gateway **does not support binary HTTP responses** like images, PDF, binary files… To achieve this, you need to enable the option for binary responses in `serverless.yml`:
+By default API Gateway **does not support binary HTTP responses** like images, PDF, binary files… To achieve this, you need to enable the option for binary responses in `serverless.yml` as well as define the `BREF_BINARY_RESPONSES` environment variable:

 ```yaml
 provider: